 A scooter is another option.
 Same as with rental cars, you will need an International Driver’s licence.
 The fee varies between 2,500 to 6,500 yen for 1 day.
 It depends on the type of scooter.

 Using a taxi is another convenient way to get around.
 The drivers know Hachijojima Island very well and can take you around the island.
 The fee is from about 5,900 yen for 1 hour.

 There are also buses.
 The buses come once every hour or 2 hours.
 Bear in mind also that the buses don’t go to some places during off-season.
 It is better to decide where you want to go at first and plan your trip.

 Mountain bikes or bicycles are also available.
 It costs 2,000 yen to rent a mountain bike.
 If you want to go around the island, it should take about 6 hours.
 Also there are steep hills, so it can be a little hard to bike around.
 If you want to challenge yourself or enjoy the view of ocean, a bicycle will be a good choice for you.

 Especially during holiday seasons, A lot of restaurants in Hachijojima Island tend to be fully booked.
 Even during off season, it might be hard to find a restaurant that is open.
 So it is better to call and make a reservation the day before you go, or if it is hard to speak in Japanese for you, Hachijojima Tourism Office will help you to book.

-SUMMER SEASONS, GOLDEN WEEK (APR 27TH TO MAY 6TH, 2019) OR ANY OTHER JAPANESE HOLIDAYS
+SUMMER SEASONS, GOLDEN WEEK OR ANY OTHER JAPANESE HOLIDAYS

-People will book accommodation, transportation or restaurants in advance for summer seasons, golden week or any other japanese holidays.
+People will book accommodation, transportation or restaurants in advance for summer seasons, golden week (Usually from the end of April to the first weekend of May.
+It depends on the year) or any other japanese holidays.
 Some people make the reservations 1 year ahead!
 If you decide to go to Hachijojima Island during the holidays, better book as soon as possible.
 Ship tickets are available 2 months before the date of travel.